 Timothy J. Nelson, President

-Before becoming president, Nelson was NMC’s Executive Director of Administrative Services.
+Before becoming president, he was NMC’s Executive Director of Administrative Services.
 This is his second stint at NMC, as he was the college’s Residence Hall and Apartment Supervisor from 1975 to 1977.
-He has founded three private business firms, taught small business management, entrepreneurship and corporate finance full-time at Michigan Technological University.
-He has also taught at Western Michigan University and Olivet College in Olivet, Michigan.
+He has founded three private business firms and taught small business management, entrepreneurship and corporate finance full-time at Michigan Technological University.
+He also taught at Western Michigan University and Olivet College in Olivet, Michigan.
 He held several leadership posts at Olivet where he served as the Department Chair of Business Administration and Economics, Vice President for Enrollment and Strategic Management, Interim Vice President for Institutional Research, and Vice President for Finance and Administration.

-President Nelson earned his Bachelor of Science in Mathematics from Grand Valley State University, a Master of Science in Business Administration from Michigan Technological University and completed studies at the Institute for Educational Management at Harvard University.
+President Nelson earned his Bachelor of Science in mathematics from Grand Valley State University, a Master of Science in Business Administration from Michigan Technological University and completed studies at the institute for Educational Management at Harvard University.
 He is married to Nancy Johnson who serves as one of Northwestern Michigan College’s strongest and most effective advocates.